SpaceCHI 2025 Program

 13:30 | Paper Session 2 – Mission-Support Interfaces and Visualization |

-15:00 | Keynote 2 – NASA data for planet Earth (Scott Davidoff – Principal Research Scientist, NASA JPL) |
+15:00 | Keynote 2 – How Can Space Exploration Help Life on Earth?
+(Scott Davidoff – Principal Research Scientist, NASA JPL) |

 15:45 | Coffee Break |